cnumr/best-practices-mobile/README.md

 *GDPR*
  Google consent | To support publishers in meeting their duties under the EU User Consent Policy, Google offers a Consent SDK.
 Hence, importing classes from `com.google.android.ads.consent` is considered as a good practice.
 *Inclusion*
- Aging devices | The `minSdkVersion` set in the `build.gradle` file determines which APIs are available at build time, and determines the minimum version of the OS that the code will be compatible with.
-The lower the better so as not to exclude owners of older devices.
  Grammatical gender | With Android 14, `Grammatical Inflection API` provides a more personalized experience for users.
 Among available inflections, grammatical gender is the most salient.
 Basically, this can be checked with the presence of the `values-?-feminine/`, `values-?-masculine/` and `values-?-neuter/` directories.